When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Introduction

-Our work demonstrates that if we utilize the collected toll revenues to devise appropriate refunding policies then we can achieve system efficiency whilst also progressing towards reduced inequality.
-Furthermore, in doing so, we ensure that our designed schemes are publicly acceptable since we guarantee that each user is at least as well off as before the introduction of the CPRR scheme.
+Overall, our work demonstrates that if we utilize the collected toll revenues to devise appropriate refunding policies then we can achieve system efficiency without increasing inequality.
+Further, in doing so, we ensure that our designed schemes are publicly acceptable since we guarantee that each user is at least as well off as before the introduction of the CPRR scheme.
 As a result, we view our work as a significant step in shifting the discussion around congestion pricing from one that has focused on the societal inequity impacts of road tolls to one that centers around \emph{how} to best preserve equity through the distribution of toll revenues.

+\ifarxiv A preliminary version of this work appeared in~\cite{jalota-acm-eaamo}, and our work builds on that paper by developing a method to compute optimal CPRR schemes and analyzing additional equilibrium properties of these schemes.
+In particular, we present (i) methodological extensions, including an example to show how the optimal revenue refunding scheme can be derived for the discrete Gini coefficient wealth inequality measure, and (ii) a study of the wealth inequality effects of CPRR schemes under an endogenous equilibrium setting, where users also take refunds into account in their travel cost minimization. \else A preliminary version of this work appeared in~\cite{jalota-acm-eaamo}, and our work builds on that paper by developing methodological extensions (e.g., Corollary~\ref{cor:rev-refund-single-od} in Section~\ref{subsec:ufpiCPRR}), presenting a method to compute optimal CPRR schemes (Sections~\ref{sec:optTolls} and~\ref{sec:opt-scheme-kkt}), and analyzing additional equilibrium properties of these schemes (Section~\ref{sec:endogenous}). \fi

-\paragraph{Organization} This paper is organized as follows.
+\ifarxiv \paragraph{Organization.} This paper is organized as follows.
 Section~\ref{sec:related-lit} reviews related literature.
 We then present a model of traffic flow as well as metrics to evaluate the inequality of the wealth distribution and the efficiency of a traffic assignment in Section~\ref{sec:model}.
-We then prove the existence of Pareto improving and optimal CPRR schemes for the exogenous setting in Sections~\ref{sec:existence}, and~\ref{sec:optimality}, respectively.
-Next, we show that any exogenous equilibria of an optimal CPRR scheme is also an endogenous equilibria (Section~\ref{sec:endogenous}).
-Finally, we present a discussion of how our work fits into the broader conversation around equitable transportation in Section~\ref{sec:discussion}.
-We conclude the paper and provide directions for future work in Section~\ref{sec:conclusion}.
+We prove the existence of Pareto improving and optimal CPRR schemes for the exogenous setting in Sections~\ref{sec:existence}, and~\ref{sec:optimality}, respectively.
+Next, we present a method to compute optimal CPRR schemes and show that any exogenous equilibrium of an optimal CPRR scheme is also an endogenous equilibrium with coalitions in Section~\ref{sec:opt-CPRR}.
+Finally, we discuss how our work fits into the broader conversation around equitable transportation in Section~\ref{sec:discussion}.
+We conclude the paper and provide directions for future work in Section~\ref{sec:conclusion}. \fi